Student found dead in septic tank

 Police recovered the body of Atiqul Islam, 11, from the septic tank of Rahman Munsi Bari Mosque at Pakdal village in Baufal upazila.

-Atiq, son of Sarwar Sardar from Jirail in Barishal's Bakerganj, studied at Fazlur Rahman Rahmania Darul Ulum Nurani Hafezi Madrasa.
+Atiq, son of Sarwar Sardar from Jirail in Barishal's Bakerganj, was student at Fazlur Rahman Rahmania Darul Ulum Nurani Hafezi Madrasa.

-OC Arichul Haque of Baufal Police Station said Ismail, a student of the same madrasa, confessed that he raped Atiq around 3:30pm on Friday.

-When Atiq was about to inform the matter to the teacher, Ismail strangled him.
-Later, Atiq's body was left inside the septic tank, about 500 metres off the madrasa.
+Md Ismail, 18, a student of the same madrasa, was arrested in connection with the incident, said OC Arichul Haque of Baufal Police Station.

 Following the incident, locals vandalised the madrasa.